On December 10, 2020, at the XVI Alpine Conference, Switzerland took over the Presidency of the Alpine Convention for the years 2021-2022 from France.

 - Cycle tourism: The first event took place on April 22, 2021 with the international conference "MoVe the Alps".
 During the conference, participants discussed how to promote sustainable and climate-friendly cycle tourism in the Alpine region.
 During the summer, the 2021 edition of YOALIN will take place, where sustainable mobility by bike, train and foot will play a central role.

 - Climate Hour: On June 5, 2021, World Environment Day, Switzerland launched the Climate Hour.
 This decentralised event aims to show the variety of small and large climate actions in the Alpine region.

 - Sustainable construction and renovation in the Alps: In the context of the 10th anniversary of the Constructive Alps Architecture Prize, a conference was held on June 10, 2021 on this topic.

-- Alpine towns: The 9th Report on the State of the Alps will focus on Alpine towns.
-Alpine urban spaces will be highlighted for the first time and their climatic, environmental, and social challenges will be jointly examined and discussed.
-Together with Alpine towns and other partners, Switzerland is also launching the project "Climate Action in Alpine Towns", which involves the local population in promoting climate-friendly measures in the Alps.
+- Alpine towns: The 9th Report on the State of the Alps focused on Alpine towns.
+Alpine urban spaces were highlighted for the first time along with their climatic, environmental, and social challenges.
+Together with Alpine towns and other partners, Switzerland also launched the project "Climate Action in Alpine Towns", which involves the local population in promoting climate-friendly measures in the Alps.
 A peer learning workshop on the topic climate action in Alpine towns took place on June 18, 2021.

-- Modal shift policy: The Swiss Presidency wants to strengthen coordination between the Alpine states in the fields of transit traffic and road-rail transfer of transalpine traffic, which is an essential pillar for a sustainable transport policy.
-The intention is to set up a forum for the discussion of climate and transport objectives between states.
+- Modal shift policy: The Swiss Presidency wanted to strengthen coordination between the Alpine states in the fields of transit traffic and road-rail transfer of transalpine traffic, which is an essential pillar for a sustainable transport policy.
+To this end, the Simplon Alliance initiative was launched by the Swiss Minister for Transport, Simonetta Sommaruga.

-Switzerland is also leading the participatory elaboration of the new Multi-Annual Work Programme of the Alpine Convention for 2023-2030.
+Switzerland also led the participatory elaboration of the new Multi-Annual Work Programme of the Alpine Convention for 2023-2030.